hungsu/digital_garden/src/site/notes/Gear/Viture One.md

 # Viture One

 A wearable 1080P display with built in speakers, in the form of a large pair of eyeglasses.
 I used to own a laptop-sized portable monitor, but the Viture works so well, I gave the monitor away.

-It plugs into a [[0.NoScreenShare/Lenovo Flex 7\|laptop]] or some Android smartphones, such as my [[Gear/Samsung Galaxy S22\|Samsung Galaxy S22]].
-It can work with a Nintendo Switch when using a dongle.
-Alas, it doesn't work with my wife's Pixel 7, or any phone that can't display video over USB-C.

 ## Unbeatable private and portable movie experience for planes